SlimeCubed/SlugBaseRemix/Docs/articles/scene-tutorial.md

 ID is a `SceneID`, which effectively is a string that no other scene should share.
 Instead of referencing a file name, all built-in SlugBase features reference whatever ID that is put here.

-If no ID is defined, the scene will not be able to be referenced, unless it is a scene that is inside of a (insert link)[CustomSlideshow].
+If no ID is defined, the scene will not be able to be referenced, unless it is a scene that is inside of a [CustomSlideshow](https://github.com/nonAssociatedIdiot/SlugBaseRemixExtraDocs/edit/master/Docs/articles/scene-tutorial.md).
 ## "scene_folder" (Optional)
 `string`\
 Ex. `"scene_folder": "scenes/sleep - myslugcat"`